-Depositing your tax refund check in someone else's bank account isn't always possible.
+If you want to direct deposit your tax refund check into someone else's account, you may find out that it isn't always possible.
 Banks have the right to refuse any check, including one you give to a friend or relative.
 However, if it's properly endorsed, you shouldn't have too many problems.
 It's always wise to contact your relative's bank first, either in person or over the phone, to ensure that it will accept the check.

 Endorsing a Check

 Before depositing the paper check for your tax return, you must first sign the back to endorse it.
 This applies to any paper check you receive, with the exception of those marked "for deposit only," which can only be deposited in your own bank account.
 In most cases, you can simply sign your name on the back of the check.
 After you endorse the check, your friend or relative should endorse the check too by signing his name below yours.
 To avoid problems – like having officials at the bank wondering if the check has been stolen or not – you may want to do this together in front of a bank teller.
 Bring photo ID in case the teller asks you to prove that the check is yours.